8 Tips for Successful Program Management

 Sample work breakdown for an IT program

-The steering committee uses these to regularly issue milestone targets to the interfaces.
+Based on the aforementioned clear project structure with milestones, the steering committee regularly issues its targets.
 These targets are assigned to the corresponding projects (top-down), and the project managers are then responsible for meeting these targets.

-The discrepancy between planned dates and the actual dates of the interfaces determines the degree of centralized control necessary.
+The discrepancy between planned dates and the actual dates of the interfaces determines the necessary degree of centralized control by program management.

-A strong multi-project tool / program management tool is needed for a successful program management and to manage complex programs.
+A strong multi-project tool / program management software is needed for successful program management and to manage complex programs.
 Many suitable products are currently on the market, and these have become ever more sophisticated over the past few years.

 Bottom-up and top-down control between the program plan and the individual project plans